 2006: The Transportation facility and showroom are completed after extensive remodeling.
 This allows for servicing our own delivery trucks and an additional location for truck bed installations.
 Total employment number (70).

 2007: Alum-Line purchased a 4000 square foot building next to plant III.
 After extensive remodeling, the building will provide additional manufacturing space for tool box production.
-The total number of employees is 80 and total sales for the year are $9.5 million.
+Sales for the year are $9.5 million; employment number (80).

 2008: A total redesign of the website.
 Operations Manager position added.
 An additional 5 acres was purchased for future expansion.

 2009: A down year from the economy, but Alum-Line sees only a 15% drop in sales.
 Expansion continues in new markets.

 2010: New products added to Alum-Line including a small line of utility trailers, called Pro-Utility LTD. Several military contracts for boxes begin.